 It’s easy!
-Sometimes people are at first intimidated by tofu because they don’t know what to do with it or are worried they’ll prepare it incorrectly.
+Sometimes people are a bit intimidated by tofu because they don’t know what to do with it or are worried they’ll prepare it incorrectly.
 Here’s a little tip: Tofu is very forgiving.
-You can add almost anything you want to it and it will turn out tasty!
+You can add almost anything you want and it will turn out tasty!
 It’s hard to undercook or overcook.
-In fact, you don’t have to cook it all for some recipes.
-Tofu is very subtle in flavor and is perfectly suited for marinades and seasonings.
+In fact, you don’t have to cook it all in some recipes.
+Tofu is very subtle in flavor and is perfectly suited for using with marinades and seasonings.
 It absorbs and takes on the flavors of whatever you prepare it with.
 Once you learn the basics about preparing tofu, it will quickly become one of your favorite ingredients to use.

 How to choose which tofu to use?

 Here’s how… One of the first things you should know is tofu comes in different firmnesses: Silken (for puddings, desserts, and sauces), soft (desserts, dips), medium & firm (scramble, eggless egg salad), and extra firm (braised tofu, strips, sandwiches, barbecue, skewers).
 The texture and levels of firmness may vary depending on the brands you buy.
 I suggest trying a few different brands and finding the ones that work best for your particular recipes.
 For this easy vegan tofu scramble recipe, you will want to use medium-firm.